The New York Times, January 12, 1879, p. 5:

 Algeria News

 The Democratic and Popular Republic of Algeria, located in North Africa, is bounded to the east by Tunisia and Libya, to the south by Niger, Mali, and Algeria, to the west by Morocco and Western Sahara, and to the north by the Mediterranean Sea.
 The capital is Algiers.
 The area of Algeria is 919,595 square miles (2,381,741 square km), making it the 2nd largest country in Africa and 11th largest in the world.
 The capital is Algiers.
-The estimated population of Algeria in 2004 was 32,080,000.
+The estimated population of Algeria for July, 2008 is 33,769,668.
 The official language is Arabic, which is spoken by about 83% of the population; most of the rest speak various Berber dialects.

 Agricultural Algeria was the breadbasket of the Roman Empire, after which the territory was ruled by various Arab-Berber dynasties from the 8th through the 16th century.
 At that time it became part of the Ottoman Empire, ruled from Turkey.
 In the 1830s Algeria became a colony of France.